piotrsiupa/git-istash/README.md

 This command requires Git in version `2.42.0` or higher to be present.
 Otherwise, the installation will succeed but the command will refuse to run until the required version of Git is provided.
+(Except for Windows, which needs Git to run the installer, because it uses the shell implementation provided by git.)

 ### Every OS except Windows